zew/go-questionnaire/README.md

 The mobile layout is free of any JavaScript.

-Switching is done based on the user agent string, but can be overridden by `mobile` parameter.
+Switching is done based on the user agent string, but can be overridden by `mobile` parameter:
 0 - automatic.
 1 - mobile forced.
 2 - desktop forced.

 Table layout `fixed` must be relinguished, otherwise labels and controls are cropped on devices with very small width.

+Soft hyphenization is key to maintaining layout on narrow displays.
+Package `trl` contains a map `hyph` containing manually hyphenized strings.
+These are applied to all strings of any questionnaire at JSON creation time.

+Mobile layout was tested with `crossbrowsertesting.com`.

 ### Randomization for scientific studies - shuffling of input order

 * The order of inputs on pages can be randomized (shuffled).

-* Shuffling is random, but reproducible for user ID and page number.
+* Shuffling is random, but deterministically reproducible for user ID and page number.

 * Questionnaire property `variations` sets the number of different classes of shufflings.
 For example, if `variations==2`, even and odd user IDs get the same